1996 Buffalo Bills season: Week 17

 The Bills hosted the Chiefs with both teams needing the win to make the playoffs.
 Steve Bono was harassed all game long and held to just 138 yards with two picks.
 Jim Kelly rallied the Bills from down 9-6 with two touchdowns.
 The 20-9 win put the Bills into the playoffs as the AFC Wildcard home team while the Chiefs failed to reach the playoffs for the first time in the decade; it was Kansas City's fourth loss in the last five meetings with Buffalo.

-Playoffs
+Playoffs (blacked out locally)

 The first-ever playoff game for the second-year Jaguars saw the game lead tie or change nine times.
 Natrone Means rushed for 175 yards and a touchdown while Mark Brunell threw for 239 yards, a score, and two interceptions; in the fourth Jeff Burris ran back a 38-yard score off a Brunell pick.
 The Jaguars rallied with two fourth-quarter scoring drives ending in a 45-yard field goal from future Bills kicker Mike Hollis.
 The game turned out to be the last home playoff game for the Bills until the 2020 season and the last home playoff game loss for the Bills until the 2022 season.